 In 2017, Ally Bank acquired TradeKing, and Ally Invest was born.
 Since then, they have improved upon the TradeKing platform and made a name for itself as a budget broker.

 Ally Invest offers individual, joint, and custodial accounts.
-They also offer traditional, Roth, rollover, SEP (Simplified Employee Pension), and SIMPLE (Savings Incentive Match Plan for Employees) IRAs as well as Coverdell (Education Savings) accounts (find out how to invest in stocks for beginners).
+They also offer traditional, Roth, rollover, SEP (Simplified Employee Pension), and SIMPLE (Savings Incentive Match Plan for Employees) IRAs as well as Coverdell (Education Savings) accounts.

 Traders/Investors can fund accounts via wire transfer, transferring their account from another broker, paying by check, or by a bank transfer (with funds arriving almost instantly if transferred from an Ally Bank account).

 Ally Invest is great for beginners and budget traders, because they have no account minimum.
 A trading account could be opened with just $1.
 Securities that can be traded are stock, bonds, mutual funds, ETFs (exchange-traded funds), options, and Forex.Check out a list of the top trading companies.